Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

 While variational approaches offer substantial speedup over MCMC sampling, there is an inherent discrepancy between the true posterior and approximate posterior despite improvements in this field.
-To this end, a number of approaches have been proposed to find a middle ground, yielding improvements over variational methods with lower costs than MCMC.
+To this end, a number of approaches have been proposed to find a middle ground, yielding improvements over amortized methods with lower costs than MCMC.
 Semi-amortised VAEs \cite{kim2018semiamortized} use an encoder network followed by stochastic gradient descent on latents to improve the ELBO, however, this still relies on an inference network.
 The inference network can be removed by assigning latent vectors to data points, then optimising them with Langevin dynamics or gradient descent, during training; although this allows fast training, convergence for unseen samples is not guaranteed and there is still a large discrepancy between the true posterior and latent approximations due to lag in optimisation \cite{han2017alternating, bojanowski2019optimizing}.
 Short-run MCMC has also been applied however it has poor mixing properties \cite{nijkamp2020learninga}.
-Gradient Origin Networks (GONs) \cite{Bond-Taylor2020GradientOriginNetworks} have been shown to outperform vanilla VAEs by backpropagating through an empirical Bayes approximation of the posterior, $\vec{\hat{z}}$, with latents initialised at the origin $\vec{z}_0=\vec{0}$,
+Gradient Origin Networks \cite{Bond-Taylor2020GradientOriginNetworks} replace the encoder with an empirical Bayes approximation of the posterior that only requires a single gradient step.

-This requires a single gradient step, providing a middle ground between multi-step inference and explicit inference networks.

 VAEBMs offer a different perspective, rather than performing latent MCMC sampling based on the ELBO, they use an auxiliary energy-based model to correct blurry VAE samples, with MCMC sampling performed in both the data space and latent space.
 This setup is defined by $h_{\phi,\theta}(\vec{x}, \vec{z}) = \frac{1}{Z_{\phi,\theta}}p_\theta(\vec{z})p_\theta(\vec{x}|\vec{z})e^{-E_\phi(\vec{x})}$, where $p_\theta(\vec{z})p_\theta(\vec{x}|\vec{z})$ is the VAE, and $E_\phi(\vec{x})$ is the energy model.
 This, however, requires 2 stages of training to avoid calculating the gradient of the normalising constant $Z_{\phi,\theta}$, training only the VAE and fixing the VAE and training the EBM respectively.